This post contains affiliate links. For more information, see my disclosures here.

 My husband Donnie (the real brains behind our blog and business! 😉 ) curates a [free!] weekly newsletter called ClarityList for bloggers, entrepreneurs, and online business owners that features the best, most impactful online business articles and news from around the web (without the clickbait and fluff)!
 Get on the list here!

 Building A Framework: The Ultimate Blogging Handbook.
 This is my cornerstone training program to help you start, grow, and monetize a blog around your passions.
 It can be done!
 There’s an eBook-only option as well as several packages that include training videos.

 Crush It.
-Donnie read this book while we were on vacation on the summer of 2012.
-It’s a super motivating book on why now is a very special time in history, where the barrier of entry is very low to create an online business.
-Six months after reading this book, I started JustAGirlandHerBlog.com, and now Donnie and I get to work together on the blog full time!
+Crush It is a super motivating book on why now is a very special time in history, where the barrier of entry is very low to create an online business.
+Shortly after reading this book, I started JustAGirlandHerBlog.com, and now Donnie and I get to work together on the blog full time!
 The business principles in Gary Vaynerchuck’s first book are still very relevant today.

 Fizzle.
 This is the membership site where Donnie and I spend a lot of time learning about building an online business.
 We’ve brought a lot of the ideas and strategies we’ve learned in Fizzle to our blog with great success.

 Say Goodbye to Survival Mode.
 I love this book by Crystal Paine of Money Saving Mom on becoming more balanced in life– something I think we all need!

 Audible.
 Continually reading and learning is super important and has been a game changer for me.
 If you’re struggling to find time to sit down and read, consider audible.
 Here you can listen to all the best books in audio format while you drive, work out, or clean your house.